dhabersack/islovely.co/_firetips/2020-06-08-comparing-to-null-with-double-equals.md

 ---
-title: "Double-equals comparison with null"
+title: "Comparing to null with double-equals"
 tags: ["JavaScript"]
 ---
 Compare a variable to `null` using two equal signs to check if it is `null` or `undefined` at the same time.